Best Submersible Sump Pumps (Buying Guide + Specs)

 The best track record

 If you want a pump that’s been trusted by both professionals and homeowners for decades, this is it.
-With a body that’s built like a tank, the Zoeller M53 has been a staple in many homes for decades now.
+With a body that’s built for durability, the Zoeller M53 has been a staple in many homes for decades now.
 Thanks to its incredible durability, it has stood the test of time with flying colors.

 But it’s in need of an upgrade.
 The motor draws too much power for its output and quite a few people have had problems with the switch.
 And while it’s still deserving of a place at the top, other brands are slowly catching up.
 If you’re looking for the best when it comes to stability, however, it’s hard to beat a Zoeller.